WalkerGriggs/walkergriggs.com/content/posts/pssh_primordial_soup_of_secure-ish_headers.md

 }
 ```

 This makes more sense when you consider the track encryption box.
-The tenc, like PSSH, defines protection parameters.
-Unlike the PSSH though, the tenc is required for protected tracks.
+The TENC, like PSSH, defines protection parameters.
+Unlike the PSSH though, the TENC is required for protected tracks.
 It specifies all sorts of defaults: default key id, default initialization vector, etc. If you consider Fairplay, this is all they need!

 They don’t support CTR, so they don’t need a protection scheme indicator.
 They don’t support multi-key license requests nor content identification.
 As far as the track encryption box is concerned, they only ever need version 0.
 The crypt and skip byte blocks control the pattern which encryption is applies to subsamples, but HLS though has dictated “9 off, 1 on”.
 Apple has simplified their DRM story be using and vehemently stick to defaults across the board.
 If they want to rotate keys over a single track, you can override the encryption parameters for with the sample group description.
 In the end of the day, that’s everything the decoder needs to make license requests and playback protected content.

 ```nil
 aligned(8) class TENC extends FullBox('tenc', version, flags=0)